Kaisi Yeh Yaariyan 3: MaNan Handcuffed At Mukti’s Unique Mehndi Event, Nandini To Propose Manik!

 Nandini & Manik

 MaNan is back to thrill the fans and make their love for MaNan even deeper.
-Every guy or a girl dreams of having a relationship with a person whose unadulterated passion blurs everything around you.
+Every guy or a girl dreams of having a relationship with a person whose unadulterated passion blurs everything around them.
 The much awaited moment in MaNan's life is here in the most romantic way possible - on the car, under the stars!

-Spinsters Party
+Spinster's Party

-A spinsters party is a must for every girl before getting married.
-In the upcoming episode, Nandini Murthy will plan to have a spinsters party in the outskirts of the town as she knows Manik would gate crash it.
+A spinster's party is a must for every girl before getting married.
+In the upcoming episode, Nandini Murthy will plan to have a spinster's party in the outskirts of the town as she knows Manik would gate-crash it.

 Manik & Zubin

-Little did she know that Manik and Zubin have evolved from being a man to becoming a legend, yes you heard that right.
+Little did she know that Manik and Zubin have evolved to become legends, yes you heard that right.
 It wouldn't be wrong if we say Kaisi Yeh Yaariyan always gives the best memories.
 Men dance on music, legends dance without music and that's exactly what happened during the shoot.

 Manik & Zubin Dance Without Music

 As per a source, both Manik and Zubin were dancing without any music being played and kept burning the dance floor with the moves while imagining the music.
-These two yaars are surely legends when it comes to dancing without music, making us look forward the bachelorette and to this season.
+These two yaars are surely legends when it comes to dancing without music, making us look forward to the bachelorette and to this season.

 Yeh Rishta Kya Kehlata Hai: Post Leap, Naira Will Be A Changed Person; Two New Actors Join The Show!